wg-lux/lx-anonymizer/README.md

 ## Parameters of the `main` function

-The `main` function is responsible for processing either images or PDF files through the AGL Anonymizer pipeline.
+The `main` function is responsible for processing either images or report files through the AGL Anonymizer pipeline.
 Below are the parameters it accepts:

 - **image_or_pdf_path** (`str`):
-   The path to the input image or PDF that you want to process.
-This can be a single image file or a multi-page PDF.
+   The path to the input image or report that you want to process.
+This can be a single image file or a multi-page report.
 The function will detect the file type and process accordingly.

 - **east_path** (`str`, optional):
    Path to the pre-trained EAST text detection model (`frozen_east_text_detection.pb`).
 If not provided, the function will expect it to be in the designated location in the AGL Anonymizer setup.